In a nutshell, Give!Guide is Portland's easiest path to end-of-year giving. The campaign begins on November 1 and closes at midnight December 31.

 The prize is intended to reward humble excellence, to encourage recipients to continue working in the nonprofit world and to inspire younger generations to go from “potential” to the real deal in terms of taking action and modeling what it means to be an active participant in the community we all have a stake in.

 Winners must be under the age of 36 and work full-time for a local nonprofit.
-The Skidmore Prize winners are celebrated in the October 27 issue of Willamette Week, given an award of $4,000 each, and a handsome plaque.
+The Skidmore Prize winners are celebrated, given an award of $4,000 each, and a handsome plaque.
 View this year's winners on the Skidmore Prize page.